sidiousvic/sidious.pizza/spacephantom/index.md

 ![A screengrab of the game Space Phantom, depicting an alien ship destroying enemies in the shape of red skulls with laser beams.](/assets/images/spacephantom.gif){ optimize priority="high" caption="Space invaders, with a twist." }

 One of its unique features is that the ship gyrates towards the direction of motion, adjusting the angle of shooting.
-Implementing this orbit transform and its functional limit (so that the ship did not over rotate) was, to put it mildly, **wicked fun** and what I consider my ["Hello World!"](/posts/your-hello-world-moment) moment.
+Implementing this orbit transform and its functional limit (so that the ship did not over rotate) was **wicked fun** and what I consider my ["Hello World!"](/posts/your-hello-world-moment) moment.

 I made the music using Logic Pro X drum machine and graphics w/ a pixel editor.
 I would love to create a manual for it in the style of old NES games sometime.